“Worry is like a rocking chair. It gives you something to do but never gets you anywhere.”

 Stress and worry go hand in hand.
 Something you perceive as stressful happens, you become overwhelmed and begin to worry.
 Then you worry some more, possibly add in other related points to worry about, start worrying about them too, and it just continues.
 Before you know it you’re saying, “I’m so stressed out!”

-Let’s face it, stress is a normal part of life—there’s no escaping it, but how we handle stress and stressful events is vital to living a healthy, happy life.
-What’s more, how we respond is often more in our control than we realize.
-Learning a few ways to relieve stress can help you go from being ‘stressed out’ to feeling more in control and calm.
+Let’s face it, stress is a normal part of everyday life—there’s no escaping it, but how we handle stress levels and stressful events is vital to living a healthy, happy life.
+What’s more, how we respond to mental stress is often more in our control than we realize.
+Learning a few relaxation techniques to relieve mental stress can help you go from being ‘stressed out’ to feeling more in control and calm.

 So what exactly is stress?
 And why are we all so stressed out?